+This application is continually being enhanced.
 If you like the application, but have some suggestions for enhancements or improvements, then please get in touch.
-If you don't like the application then please tell us what you don't like!
+If you don't like the application then please tell me what you don't like!
+I would add some more functionality (e.g. allow conversion of double-spaces to single-spaces, allow removal of leading spaces) etc., but I'm struggling to find the room on the screen!
+If anyone has any bright ideas......

-This help file is accurate as of version 2.7.1.0 (or later) of the Utility.
+This help file is accurate as of version 2.7.0.3 (or later) of the Utility.